goblincoln/k8-guide/Module-2/L2/walkthrough.md

 */bin/bash is the location of the command to run the shell of your choice, typically located in the bin folder.*

+## Exercise
-We will not be making any databases directly in the pod, but feel free to exec into a pod and `cd` around.
+We will not be making any databases directly in the pod, but here's a second exercise that will demonstrate how mounts work.

+1. Remember where you made a mount `/mnt/postgres-training`?
+List the files in that directory and make note of what you see.
+2. Exec into your postgres pod.
+Once you're in, list the files in the `/var/lib/postgresql/data` directory.
+Remember we have that in the statefulset?
+That is the path within the PostgreSQL container that database information is stored.
+It should look the same as what you have in `mnt/postgres-training`.

 ## Congrats!
 You deployed PostgreSQL on your K8s stack.
 Next up, [deploy PgAdmin](../L3/exercise.md)